IsaacVerm/mad-trick-explainer/learning-log.md

 ## 23-05-2020

+### Dependency injection

 Components consume services.

 An injector creates dependencies, and maintains a container of dependency instances that it reuses if possible.

 A provider is an object that tells an injector how to obtain or create a dependency.

+### Observables

+The observer pattern is a software design pattern in which an object, called the subject, maintains a list of its dependents, called observers, and notifies them automatically of state changes.

+Observables are declarative—that is, you define a function for publishing values, but it is not executed until a consumer subscribes to it.
+The subscribed consumer then receives notifications until the function completes, or until they unsubscribe.

+The API for receiving values is the same whether the values are delivered synchronously or asynchronously.